thourihan/csc-212-term-project/README.md

 - unzip both files, one will be named "x86_64-7.3.0-release-posix-seh-rt_v5-rev0" which you will have to unzip with 7zip by right clicking on the file and clicking 7zip then extract file
 - the other file name will be named "SFML-2.5.1-windows-gcc-7.3.0-mingw-64-bit" and you can just right click and click extract on that file
 - click open both new folders and inside will be the files mingw64 and SFML - 2.5.1 and drag both those folders into your C drive
+- open file explorer
+- go to directory C:\Users\"Your user name"\  then move he file "csc-212-term-project" into "CLionProjects".
+- close file explorer
-- Launch CLion and create a project called "CSC212_term_project"
+- Launch CLion and click file open then go to  C:\Users\"Your user name"\CLionProjects\csc-212-term-project
-- Close CLion
+- open "main.cpp","FractalMaker.h","FractalMaker.cpp"
+- at the top is its going to say "CMake project is not loaded"
+- click "select CMakeList.txt" and it will open a window
-- Transfer the files from the github that you got into directory C:\Users\"Your user name"\CLionProjects\CSC212_term_project
+- in the window go to directory C:\Users\"Your user name"\CLionProjects\csc-212-term-project\CSC212_term_project
+- select CMakeList.txt and press ok
-- Relaunch CLion and go to file settings Build,Execution,Deployment then tool chains
+- go to file settings Build,Execution,Deployment then tool chains
 - Make sure Name is "MinGW"
 - Toolset is "Bundled MinGW"
 - Cmake is bundled